input-output-hk/sc-dev-platform/doc/kubevela-definitions/ingress.md

 **Accessing Connection Through VPN**

 For enhanced security, access to the connection is restricted to VPN users only.
 Ensure you are connected to the VPN before attempting to access the specified domain.

+Confluence document on how to connect to our AWS services securely are located here: https://input-output.atlassian.net/wiki/spaces/SCT/pages/4019617812/User+Handbook+Connecting+to+AWS+Services+Securely+using+OpenVPN+Client